HudsonNock/MnistNeuralNetwork/README.md

 # User Interface

-There is also an option to draw numbers where you can draw your own number and have the program classify it for you, the output is a probability distribution of what number it thinks it most likely is.
+There is also an option to draw numbers where you can draw your own number (setting drawing = true) and have the program classify it for you, the output is a probability distribution of what number it thinks it most likely is.
+To clear the screen you can press 'c'.

+When the neural network is training you a window opens which displayes a MNIST number and the corresponding number when put through the ranodmized function.
+To get a new number you can press 'c'.

 # Results